-- Arctic (~20 DU in February).
-3. A novel result of this analysis is the positive correlation found between the ΔT index and the ΔZ index.
-The ΔZ index represents a measure of the eastward elongation of the north-west Pacific trough during warm ENSO years.
-As discussed in Manzini et al. (2006), this structure is persistent in time and may enhance the tropospheric forcing of upward propagating planetary wave one.
-Once the planetary wave one is en- - 20 hanced also in the stratosphere, it can affect the zonal mean flow (by wave-mean flow interaction) and give rise to large-scale effects.
-Consistently, increased upward planetary wave propagation and convergence of the Eliassen-Palm flux has been found by Garcia-Herrera et al. (2006) for warm ENSO events.
-The positive correlation here found between the ΔT index and the ΔZ index reveals that the temperature response - 25 in the lower stratosphere depends on the representation of the tropospheric ENSO teleconnection: Simulations with large tropospheric stationary eddy anomaly in the eastern North Pacific region also report a large temperature response in the lower stratosphere during spring.
-The positive correlation found between the Δ O3(FM-ND) ozone accumulation index and the Δ Z index, significant at 92%, also corroborates the dependence of the lower stratospheric response on the tropospheric ENSO teleconnection.
-The correlation between the $\Delta O3(FM-ND)$ index and the ΔZ index shows that simulations with a higher ΔZ index also report a larger ozone dynamical accumulation in the polar latitudes (and a decrease at tropical latitudes), consistent with increased circulation in the stratosphere.
-From the pool of CCM simulations considered, the relationship between the $\Delta O3(FM-ND)$ index and the ΔZ index indicates a sensitivity of the ozone accumulation of about 2.5 DU/(10 m).
+- 3. The ΔZ index represents a measure of the eastward elongation of the north-west Pacific trough during warm ENSO years.
+As discussed in Manzini et al. (2006), this structure is persistent in time and may enhance the tropospheric forcing of upward propagating planetary wave one (see also the Appendix A).
+Once the planetary wave one is enhanced also in the stratosphere, it can affect the zonal mean flow (by wave-mean flow interaction) and give rise to large-scale effects.
+The analysis of the ΔZ index reveals that the temperature and ozone response in the lower stratosphere depend on the representation of the tropospheric ENSO teleconnection: For the most of the model simulations that have a significant ENSO teleconnection pattern in the troposphere, the Arctic lower stratosphere is warmer, and the response in ozone is characterized by, an increased ozone dynamical accumulation in the polar latitudes and a decrease at tropical latitudes, consistent with increased circulation in the stratosphere.
+Conversely, the model simulations that do not have a strong enough extra-tropical ENSO teleconnection pattern in the troposphere (and that therefore are not supposed to have a response in the stratosphere) show indeed a stratospheric signal close to zero. - 4.
+Even if the modeled ozone anomalies are smaller that the anomalies found with NIWA in the Arctic, the modeled ozone sensitivity to the strength of the tropospheric ENSO forcing is in good agreement with the observational datasets: from about 15 to 25 DU in the Arctic (from -2 to -5 DU in the Tropics) for an increase of the ENSO forcing of about 2-3 standard deviations in the models; ~30 DU in the Arctic (-5 DU in the Tropics) for an increase of about 4 standard deviations in the observations. - 5.
+The role of modeled internal variability in the polar stratospheric ENSO response has been deduced by the spread in the temperature and ozone ENSO anomalies for the models that provided more than one realization of the 20-year period considered.

-ACPD 9, 12141-12170, 2009 Northern winter stratospheric response to ENSO in CCMs C. Cagnazzo et al. Title Page Introduction Abstract Conclusions References Tables Figures Close Back Full Screen / Esc Printer-friendly Version

-Interactive Discussion

-4. The role of internal variability in the polar stratospheric ENSO response can be deduced by the spread in the temperature and ozone ENSO anomalies for the models that provided more than one realization of the 20-year period considered.
 We have found that the spread of the ΔZ index among the models tends to be larger than the spread within the realizations obtained by one model (MRI, SOCOL, WACCM).
 In particular, for the SOCOL model, for which there are 9 realizations, the spread between its realizations is about half the total spread.
-We also notice that a few models 15 reports a ΔZ index below the standard deviation (50 m) of the stationary eddies of ERA40, suggesting that the tropospheric ENSO teleconnection for these models could
+We also notice that only two models (LMDZrepro and UMSLIMCAT) report a ΔZ index that is non-significant and is below one standard deviation (~ 25 m) of the stationary eddies of ERA40, suggesting that the tropospheric ENSO teleconnection for these models is underestimated, because of model biases in the representation of tropospheric processes.

-ERA40, suggesting that the tropospheric ENSO teleconnection for these models could be underestimated because of too little tropospheric variability.
 These results imply that tropospheric variability and differences in representing ENSO teleconnection in the troposphere, due to differences in model formulations, play a substantial role in the stratospheric response to ENSO.

-To summarize, our systematic intercomparison of the sensitivity of the response to ENSO in the stratosphere for CCMs included in the CCMVal-1 activity is in agreement with previous analysis based on observational datasets (Brönnimann, 2004) and the SOCOL CCM (e.g. Fischer et al., 2008; Brönnimann et al., 2006).
-Namely, also the mean of all simulations from the pool of models considered here display a polar warming and an increased total ozone during ENSO years.
-Differently from the mentioned works in this analysis the ENSO signal in the lower stratosphere is considered to be non linear (following Manzini et al., 2006; Hoerling, 1997).
+To summarize, our systematic intercomparison of the sensitivity of the response to ENSO in the stratosphere for CCMs included in the CCMVal-1 activity is in agreement with previous analysis based on observational datasets (Brönnimann, 2004), the SOCOL CCM (e.g. Fischer et al., 2008; Brönnimann et al., 2006) and other modeling studies (e. g.
+Sassi et al., 2004; Manzini et al., 2006).
+Namely, also the mean of all simulations from the pool of models considered here display a polar warming and increased column ozone during ENSO years.
+Differently from the mentioned works in this analysis the ENSO signal in the lower stratosphere is considered to be non linear, through the use of the composite technique (following Manzini et al., 2006 and Hoerling 1997).